 Your impeccable proofreading skills are probably not that important to a company that’s looking for a lead salesman.
 Prepare answers that speak to the top qualifications called for in the job posting.

-By choosing a strength that’s aligned with the job and that you can support with a strong example, you’ll show your interviewer that you’re competent and capable in the areas that matter most to them.
+By choosing a strength that’s aligned with the job and that you can support with a strong example, you’ll show your interviewer that you’re competent in the areas that matter most to them.